jeffreyhwatson/online_outcomes/README.md

 ***
 ## Data Preparation: SQL & Object Oriented Methods

-The SQL, data preparation, and EDA experiments in the [Data Cleaning/EDA Notebook](./notebooks/exploratory/cleaning_eda.ipynb) were ultimately collected into data frame creation, data cleaning, and feature engineering OOP methods for a Database class.
+SQL, data preparation and EDA experiments undertaken in the [Data Cleaning/EDA Notebook](./notebooks/exploratory/cleaning_eda.ipynb) were ultimately coded into data frame creation, data cleaning, and feature engineering OOP methods for a Database class.
 This was done so the methods could be implemented on the fly to create various data configurations in the modeling, error analysis, and recommendations notebooks.
-This code located in the [class_Database.py](./src/class_Database.py) file.
+The code located in the [class_Database.py](./src/class_Database.py) file.

 ## Data Prepartion: Overview

-The data was collected into an SQL database, and a data frame was constructed from the various database tables.
+The data was inserted into an SQL database, and a data frame was constructed from the various database tables.
 During the creation process, the multiclass `final_result` feature was binarized into a `target` feature with classes Satisfactory (Pass, Distinction), and Unsatisfactory (Withdrawn, Fail).
 A `row_id` feature was constructed to identify unique student-course-month combinations, and a `sum_activity` feature was added to quantify the level of a student's interaction with the course material.
 Lastly, `weighted_ave`, `mean_score`, and `median_score` were derived from the each row's  assessment data.

 After the data frame was created various cosmetic fixes were applied to the data, and outliers were dropped from the `studied_credits`, `weighted_ave`, and `sum_activity` features using IQR fences.
 A categorical `course_load` feature was derived by binning `studied_credits`, and a categorical `activity_level` feature was created by binning `sum_activity`.
 The `course_load` feature was used during the modeling process, and `activity_level` was used for statistical testing when while investigating business recommendations.
 Lastly, null values and extraneous columns were dropped in preparation of the modeling process.

-In order to be able to predict unsatisfactory outcomes while there is still time to intervene, we limited the model to data logged upto the halfway of the courses.
+In order to be able to predict unsatisfactory outcomes while there is still time to intervene, we limited the model to data logged up to the halfway of the courses.
 Since the median course length is 240 days, a cutoff point of 120 days was chosen.
 Further, students who withdrew before the 120th day were dropped from the data, since their outcome was fully determined within the 120 day window.

 Data preparation, EDA, and feature engineering experiments for the project can be found here:
 [Data Cleaning/EDA Notebook](./notebooks/exploratory/cleaning_eda.ipynb)